 Table 3 also demonstrates that our model leads to greater benefits in the presence of risk aversion.
-We observe that higher degrees of risk aversion increases the average profit improvement to 22.98% and 24.29%, respectively.
-In effect, the introduction of risk aversion on the benchmark case may force the distributor to hold excess cash, i.e., $y_1^{} < B/b_1$.
-However, the flexibility of futures may lead to a greater total investment in stage 1 (i.e., $f_1x_1^ + b_1y_1^ > b_1y_1^{}$) that translates into greater average improvement than that for a risk-neutral distributor where $f_1x_1^ + b_1y_1^ = b_1y_1^{} = B$.
+We observe that higher degrees of risk aversion increase the average profit by 22.98% and 24.29%, respectively.
+In effect, the introduction of risk aversion on the benchmark case may force the distributor to hold excess cash; i.e., $y_1^{} < B/b_1$.
+However, the flexibility of futures may lead to a greater total investment in stage 1 (i.e., $f_1x_1^ + b_1y_1^ > b_1y_1^{}$) that translates into greater average improvement than for a risk-neutral distributor where $f_1x_1^ + b_1y_1^ = b_1y_1^{} = B$.
 This also indicates that relaxing (13) makes the benefits of our model even more profound.
-Therefore, we can conclude that our model advocating the trading of wine futures is generally more beneficial for risk-averse distributors.
-Though, risk aversion does not have a monotone impact, i.e., the average profit improvement can decrease for some winemakers (e.g. Conseillante) with higher risk aversion.
+Therefore, we can conclude that our model that advocates trading wine futures is generally more beneficial for risk-averse distributors, though risk aversion does not have a monotone impact; i.e., the average profit improvement can decrease for some winemakers (e.g., Conseillante) with higher risk aversion.

-The financial benefits reported in Table 3 have significant implications for the wine industry as it complements the discussion regarding the need to establish a wine futures market in the US.
-Noparumpa et al. (2015) has shown that Bordeaux winemakers improve their profits by approximately 10% due to the wine futures market, and small and artisanal winemakers in the US can increase their profits by approximately 15%.
-Their study shows the positive effect through the use of tasting expert opinions.
-Table 3 shows that winemakers are not the only constituent benefiting from the wine futures market, and more importantly, wine distributors can benefit significantly when price evolutions can be predicted and a wine futures market is established in the US.
-In our finding, we utilize a different information, weather and market fluctuations, in demonstrating the financial benefits for distributors.
+The financial benefits reported in Table 3 have significant implications for the wine industry as it complements the discussion regarding the need to establish a wine futures market in the United States.
+Noparumpa et al. (2015) have shown that Bordeaux winemakers improve their profits by approximately 10% through the wine futures market, and small and artisanal winemakers in the United States can increase their profits by approximately 15%.
+That study shows the positive effect through the use of tasting expert opinions.
+Table 3 shows that winemakers are not the only constituent benefiting from the wine futures market, and more importantly, wine distributors can benefit significantly when price evolutions can be predicted and a wine futures market is established in the United States.
+In our finding, we utilize different information on weather and market fluctuations in demonstrating the financial benefits for distributors.